1977–78 Washington Capitals season

 The 1977–78 Washington Capitals season was the Washington Capitals fourth season in the National Hockey League (NHL).
 The Capitals still had several years to go before they would win enough games to qualify for the playoffs.
-The 1977–78 season was the fourth season in a row that the Capitals missed the playoffs.
+The 1977–78 season was the fourth season in a row that the Capitals missed the playoffs for the first time in franchise history.